Qiskit/qiskit-addon-cutting/docs/_templates/autosummary/class_no_inherited_members.rst

 {#
    This is very similar to the default class template, except this one is used when we don't want to generate any inherited methods.
-Since we don't generate any inherited methods, we include a show-inheritance call to giver users an indication there may be inherited class members.
+Since we don't generate any inherited methods, we include a show-inheritance call to give users an indication there may be inherited class members.
 Additionally, we also prevent duplication of the __init__ method by removing it from the automethod call in the default.